 Company registrations are legislated via the Companies Act 1985, 1989 and 2006 (ongoing).

-> There are over 2 million limited companies currently registered in the UK, with a further 300,000 incorporated each year.
-Over 80% of limited companies are now formed electronically.
+There are over 4 million limited companies currently registered in the UK, with over 600,000 new companies formed in 2019-20 alone.

-> The term ‘limited company’ includes several different company types, including Private Limited Companies (Ltd), Public Limited Companies (PLC), and Limited Liability Partnerships (LLP).
+The term ‘limited company’ includes several different company types, including Private Limited Companies (Ltd), Public Limited Companies (PLC), and Limited Liability Partnerships (LLP).

 All limited companies are must submit their annual accounts to Companies House each year, and complete an annual Confirmation Statement (which contains fundamental information about your company).